-Overall, total General Fund expenditures increased by \$1,703,106 or 13.27%.
-The most significant changes, by department, from fiscal year 2022 are described below.
+Overall, total General Fund expenditures decreased by \$562,625 or 3.4%.
+The most significant changes, by department, from fiscal year 2023 are described below.

-General government costs, consisting of legislative, legal, executive and clerk administration, finance and budget, and non-departmental departments were \$604,754 higher than the FY 2022 amount due to a settlement with the City of Pembroke Pines for \$725,000 combined with overall increased personnel and operating expenses net savings/reduction.
+General government costs, consisting of legislative, legal, executive, clerk administration, financial services, and non-departmental departments were \$774,475 lower than the 2023 amount which is mostly due to a settlement with the City of Pembroke Pines for \$725,000 in 2023 versus none in 2024.

-In total, public safety costs increased \$252,486 or 3.47% over FY 2022 amount.
-This increase is due to a new public safety restructured contract that calls for a higher annual escalator.
+In total, public safety costs were up \$407,555 or 5.2% above the 2023 amount.
+The increase is due to the contract annual escalator.

-Community services and development which consists of building, planning, code & zoning, and public works increased \$321,918 or 14.67% compared with 2022.
-This was primarily due to a slight increase in building, zoning permitting activity and application fee volume.
+Community services and development, which consists of building, planning, code & zoning, and public works increased \$237,439 or 9.4% compared with 2023.
+This was primarily due to an increase in building, zoning permitting activity and application fee volume.

-The FY 2023 parks and recreation expenditures were \$73,951 higher than the FY 2022 amount.
-The major portion of this increase is attributable to an increase in maintenance costs and replacement of dated equipment supported by Council mainly at Equestrian Park.
+The 2024 parks and recreation amounts were \$644,304 higher than the 2023 amount.
+The major portion of this increase is attributable to an increase in personnel (new FTE), maintenance costs with the Town Council initiative to replace dated equipment across various parks.

-In this fiscal year, the General Fund transferred \$1,595,841 to other funds, which included \$826,950 to the Transportation Fund, \$417,965 to the Debt Service Fund, and \$281,426 to the Volunteer Fire Department Fund (a component unit) and \$69,500 to the Capital Project Fund.
-The Solid Waste Fund transferred \$283,125 to the General Fund.
+In this fiscal year, the General Fund transferred \$2,377,370 to other funds, which included \$1,245,162 to the Transportation Fund, \$825,989 to the Debt Service Fund, and \$306,219 to the Volunteer Fire Department Fund (a component unit).
+The Solid Waste Fund transferred \$276,669 to the General Fund.

-Transportation Fund - This fund accounts for the Town's share of the state gasoline and local option gas taxes, which are restricted to transportation purposes, a state transportation appropriation grant, and an ongoing long-term transportation surface and ongoing rehabilitation (TSDOR) capital program.
+Transportation Fund - This fund accounts for the Town's share of the state gasoline and local option gas taxes, which are restricted to transportation purposes, a state transportation appropriation grant, and an ongoing long-term TSDOR capital program.